nshelton/csma_302_2/README.md

 *ALL SHADERS MUST* :
- - have an accurate reflection pass (that mirrors the vertex shader distortion, or clipping you do in the fragment shader)
+ - have an accurate shadow pass (that mirrors the vertex shader distortion, or clipping you do in the fragment shader)
  - support a diffuse map
  - have some sort of lighting (`dot(n, l)` or `dot(n, v)`)